Hovenden House, Barn and Abolition Hall

-Hovenden House, Barn and Abolition Hall is a group of historic buildings in Plymouth Meeting, Whitemarsh Township, Montgomery County, Pennsylvania.
+Hovenden House, Barn and Abolition Hall is a group of historic buildings in Plymouth Meeting, Pennsylvania, United States.
 In the decades prior to the American Civil War, the property served as an important station on the Underground Railroad.
 Abolition Hall was built to be a meeting place for abolitionists, and later was the studio of artist Thomas Hovenden.

 The house is located at the northeast corner of Germantown and Butler Pikes, diagonally opposite the Plymouth Friends Meetinghouse.
-Northeast of the house is the stone barn, and attached to the barn's northeast corner is the 2-story carriage house known as Abolition Hall.
+Northeast of the house is the stone barn, and behind and attached to the barn is the former carriage house, above which was built Abolition Hall.
 The three buildings are part of a 10.45-acre farm, and are contributing properties in the Plymouth Meeting Historic District.

-The property is threatened by a 2016 proposal to reroute Butler Pike between the Hovenden House and its barn.
+In 2016, the property was threatened by a proposal to reroute Butler Pike between Hovenden House and its barn.
 Preservation Pennsylvania added the property to its 2017 Pennsylvania At Risk list.
-However, in 2021, it was announced that the township and the Whitemarsh Art Center would buy the property for $3.95 million preserving it for use by the center.
+In 2021, however, it was announced that Whitemarsh Township and the Whitemarsh Art Center would jointly buy the property for $3.95 million, preserving it for use by the center.

 History

-The settlement at Plymouth Meeting was founded by a group of Devonshire Quakers who arrived in Pennsylvania in 1686.
+The village of Plymouth Meeting was founded by a group of Quakers who arrived in Pennsylvania in 1686.
 The Maulsby family, who later attained prominence, arrived in Pennsylvania in 1698, and came to Whitemarsh Township in 1705.